-Utility-Scale Energy Asset Valuation, Boulder City, Nevada
+Utility-Scale Energy Asset Valuation for Boulder City, NV

 Optony also assessed the potential value of alternative revenue sources for the City such as performance-based leases, a city-wide tax on the gross receipts of power plants and royalty-based agreements for transmission infrastructure.